salvacarrion/autonmt/docs/guide/data/preprocessing.md

 ## The `2_preprocessed` stage

-`autonmt.datasets.preprocessing` provides composable cleanup functions.
+`autonmt.datasets.processing.preprocessing` provides composable cleanup functions.
 You usually reach them through the builder's [hooks](#hooks); the building blocks are:

 | Function | What it does |